-Approximately half this growth will occur in Hume, Melton and Wyndham, with Brimbank and Melbourne also expected to experience high growth.
+Approximately half this growth will be in the local government areas of Hume, Melton and Wyndham.
+Brimbank and Melbourne are also expected to experience high growth.

-Wyndham and Melton LGAs are forecast to have the fastest growth of all municipalities, with their older adult populations forecast to grow by 152-154 per cent to 2031, an annual growth rate of 6.4 per cent.
+Wyndham and Melton are forecast to have the fastest-growing older adult populations of all municipalities, up by 152–154 per cent between 2014 and 2031, at an annual growth rate of 6.4 per cent.

 Supporting older adults

-- Ensuring that residential aged care facilities are sufficiently equipped to provide and/or facilitate access to high-quality primary care services coordinating end of life care.
+- ensuring that residential aged care facilities are sufficiently equipped to provide and/or facilitate access to high-quality primary health care services coordinating end-of-life care.

 Advance care planning

-The process includes talking with people close to you about what your future health care wishes are.
-It can also include writing down your wishes and/or appointing a substitute decision maker.
-A substitute decision maker is someone who can let others know what your wishes are if you are unable to communicate them yourself.
+The process includes talking with people close to you about your wishes for your future health care.
+It can also include writing down your wishes and/or appointing a substitute decision-maker.
+A substitute-decision maker is someone who can let others know what your wishes are if you are unable to communicate them yourself.

 Importantly, advance care planning is not just for people who know they are nearing the end of their life.
-It is something we can all do now to plan for the future.
+It is something we can all do now to safeguard our future.